swati375/interpin/README.md

 ## Output and sample files
 The sample files for each step are provided in the folder 'sample'.
 This would help understanding the format of input files if required.

-As an example, I have run Intrepin codes on three bacterial genomes and placed them in the sample folder.
+As an example, I have run Intrepin codes on two bacterial genomes and placed them in the sample folder.
 The different folders formed, with the raw intermediate files are placed in these folders.
+Due to space restraints only 50 files from each strand showing fasta sequence and mfold output have been shown in folders 'fasta_op' and 'det_files'.
+Rest of the raw data is complete.

 See below image for explanation of output:
 ![output](https://github.com/swati375/interpin/blob/main/prediction.JPG)